dlepke/Deanna-Wilson-Ray/docs/settingUpSSH/generateSSHKey.md

 When you're prompted to "Enter passphrase", you can either:

 * Enter a secure passphrase (you will have to type this in every time you use your SSH key), or
-* Immediately press Return on your keyboard to skip and have no passphrase
+* Immediately press 'Return' on your keyboard to skip and have no passphrase

+When prompted, re-enter your chosen passphrase again.
+If you have chosen not to use a passphrase, you can press 'Return' again.

 ![](../../assets/images/enter-passphrase.png)